-- 77. The tax administration of the other Contracting State will not, of course, be bound by the decision of a foreign court.
-Any relief provided by the other Contracting State in these circumstances will necessarily depend primarily on the underlying merits of the taxpayer's case, not on the fact that domestic law constraints prevent the first Contracting State from providing relief. - 78.
-If a tax authority takes the position that it is legally bound to follow a domestic court decision in the MAP, or that it will not deviate from a domestic court decision as a matter of administrative policy or practice, it should inform taxpayers of this general policy so that they can make an informed choice between the MAP and domestic recourse procedures. - 79.
-Audit settlements and unilateral Advance Pricing Arrangements may create similar issues for the MAP. - 80.
-Audit settlements are a method used by many tax administrations to close audit files through an agreement with the taxpayer.
-Because they represent the result of a negotiation process, audit settlements will typically involve concessions by both the tax administration and the taxpayer.
-In order to ensure that an audit settlement represents a final resolution, one of the concessions sometimes sought by tax administrations is to include in its terms a limit on further recourses by the taxpayer, including recourse to the MAP.
-As a consequence, the tax administration that entered into the settlement may be precluded from resolving through the MAP any double taxation that may result from the settlement.
-In these circumstances, the domestic law of the other Contracting State may also prevent its tax administration from providing any double tax relief to the taxpayer with respect to the tax paid to the first Contracting State upon settlement of the audit. - 81.
-Taxpayers and tax administrations should avoid the inclusion of a waiver of the right to access the MAP in audit settlements, especially where the case involves an activity or transaction with potential tax consequences in more than one jurisdiction.
-In such circumstances, it is inappropriate to have two parties (the taxpayer and one tax administration) not include the other involved party (the other tax administration) in the final resolution of the case. - 82.
+may result from the settlement.
+In these circumstances, the domestic law of the other Contracting State may also prevent its tax administration from providing any double tax relief to the taxpayer with respect to the tax paid to the first Contracting State upon settlement of the audit.

+- 81. Some tax authorities consider that taxpayers and tax administrations should avoid the inclusion of a waiver of the right to access the MAP in audit settlements, especially where the case involves an activity or transaction with potential tax consequences in more than one jurisdiction.
+In such circumstances, they are of the view that it is inappropriate to have two parties (the taxpayer and one tax administration) not include the other involved party (the other tax administration) in the final resolution of the case.
+Some other tax authorities consider, however, that an audit settlement may include in its terms a limit on further recourse to MAP by the taxpayer as the audit settlement is opted for by a taxpayer after informed decision factoring potential risk of tax consequences in the other jurisdiction.
+In such case, for the sake of certainty, the tax authority should make that policy public. - 82.
 Advance Pricing Arrangements (APAs) are a tool used by tax administrations and taxpayers to agree, in advance, on the tax consequences of a transaction or transactions between the taxpayer and a related party in a different tax jurisdiction.
 A unilateral APA involves only one of the interested tax administrations and, accordingly, the tax consequences of the relevant transaction(s) in only one jurisdiction.
 A bilateral APA, in contrast, involves the tax administrations of both jurisdictions and is typically concluded through the MAP article of the relevant bilateral tax treaty.
 It is therefore able to address the full scope of the transaction with certainty and is more useful in addressing cases of double taxation involving two countries. - 83.
 Unilateral APAs may prove useful in certain contexts (for example, to avoid the cost and risk of future transfer pricing disputes).
 The certainty they provide, however, is limited, especially if the tax administration of the other jurisdiction would be expected to examine closely the transaction, or type of transaction, at issue.
-In addition, taxpayers have sometimes found that previously concluded unilateral APAs have precluded them from obtaining relief under the MAP from the country that has granted the APA when they subsequently found themselves subject to double taxation.

-84. Like an audit settlement reached in a potential MAP case, a unilateral APA represents a one-sided resolution of issues with tax consequences in two jurisdictions.
-In order to provide for a bilateral resolution of these issues, where a foreign adjustment is made with respect to a transaction or issue covered by a unilateral APA, it is helpful for the unilateral APA to be treated as the taxpayer's filing position and eligible for MAP, rather than as an irreversible settlement.
+In addition, taxpayers have sometimes found that previously concluded unilateral APAs have precluded them from obtaining relief under the MAP from the country that has granted the APA when they subsequently found themselves subject to double taxation. - 84.
+Like an audit settlement reached in a potential MAP case, a unilateral APA represents a one-sided resolution of issues with tax consequences in two jurisdictions.
+In order to provide for a bilateral resolution of these issues, where a foreign adjustment is made with respect to a transaction or issue covered by a unilateral APA, some tax authorities consider that it is helpful for the unilateral APA to be treated as the taxpayer's filing position and eligible for MAP, rather than as an irreversible settlement.